HalynaPetrova/it_company_task_manager/README.md

 **2. Section "Tasks"**
    - Shows a list of all tasks.
 The list is sorted by deadline and contains basic information about each task.
-   - You can use the link to see detailed description of each task, with opottunity update or delete it.
+   - You can use the link to see detailed description of each task, with opportunity update or delete it.
    - You can add a new task and assign it to team-members.

 **3. Section "Team"**